jbeach1950/log-analysis-system-docs/README.md

 ## Lower-confidence sessions:

 Present using the same full-detail format.
 While these sessions are of secondary analytical priority, pattern recognition requires complete session visibility.
 This format may be adjusted in future revisions based on volume considerations.

+### Volume Scaling & Manageability:

-**Volume Scaling & Manageability**: In high-traffic scenarios where the number of human sessions exceeds the practical limits of a single AI response or manual review, the user may explicitly instruct the AI to apply a "Summary by Exception" rule or a specific filter (e.g., "only sessions with 5+ requests" or "only sessions with non-sitemap hits").
+In high-traffic scenarios where the number of human sessions exceeds the practical limits of a single AI response or manual review, the user may explicitly instruct the AI to apply a "Summary by Exception" rule or a specific filter (e.g., "only sessions with 5+ requests" or "only sessions with non-sitemap hits").
 This allows the user to maintain a manageable set of high-priority human sessions for deeper analysis without sacrificing the integrity of the overall traffic counts.

-## Core Deliverable Components:
+### Core Deliverable Components:

   - Analysis overview
   - Audit of Administrative Exclusion (Step 2.1 performance)